Degree requirements: 122 hours

 USC students spend a total of two years studying abroad.
 They will have a total of three years together with their Chinese cohort counterparts.

-Year 1: USC students spend their freshman year at the USC campus.
-They then have the option of spending the summer in Hong Kong to participate in an intensive language program to assist in their learning of Mandarin.
+Year 1: USC students spend their freshman year at the USC.
+They will spend the summer in Hong Kong participating in a language immersion program to accelerate their learning of Mandarin.

 Year 2: USC students will travel to Hong Kong to unite with their CUHK counterparts.
-During the summer, USC students are encouraged to stay in China to participate in additional study programs.
+During the summer, IBCE students will continue their Mandarin study in Mainland China or Taiwan by participating in additional immersion programs.

 Year 3: They whole cohort comes together to study in South Carolina.
 They will take their first IB class together, Globalization and Business (IBUS 310).